Solidarity Wealth LLC Sells 400 Shares of ConocoPhillips (NYSE:COP)

-Solidarity Wealth LLC lessened its holdings in ConocoPhillips (NYSE:COP – Free Report) by 15.5% during the 3rd quarter, HoldingsChannel reports.
-The firm owned 2,174 shares of the energy producer’s stock after selling 400 shares during the period.
-Solidarity Wealth LLC’s holdings in ConocoPhillips were worth $262,000 at the end of the most recent reporting period.
+Solidarity Wealth LLC cut its stake in ConocoPhillips (NYSE:COP – Free Report) by 15.5% in the third quarter, HoldingsChannel.com reports.
+The fund owned 2,174 shares of the energy producer’s stock after selling 400 shares during the period.
+Solidarity Wealth LLC’s holdings in ConocoPhillips were worth $262,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other large investors also recently bought and sold shares of the business.
-Norris Perne & French LLP MI lifted its stake in ConocoPhillips by 1.9% in the third quarter.
-Norris Perne & French LLP MI now owns 4,364 shares of the energy producer’s stock worth $523,000 after acquiring an additional 80 shares during the period.
-Tevis Investment Management lifted its stake in ConocoPhillips by 2.7% in the second quarter.
-Tevis Investment Management now owns 3,294 shares of the energy producer’s stock worth $341,000 after acquiring an additional 87 shares during the period.
-Mascoma Wealth Management LLC lifted its stake in ConocoPhillips by 35.9% in the third quarter.
-Mascoma Wealth Management LLC now owns 333 shares of the energy producer’s stock worth $40,000 after acquiring an additional 88 shares during the period.
-CRA Financial Services LLC lifted its stake in ConocoPhillips by 1.9% in the third quarter.
-CRA Financial Services LLC now owns 4,702 shares of the energy producer’s stock worth $563,000 after acquiring an additional 89 shares during the period.
-Finally, Aspire Private Capital LLC lifted its stake in ConocoPhillips by 1.5% in the second quarter.
-Aspire Private Capital LLC now owns 6,072 shares of the energy producer’s stock worth $629,000 after acquiring an additional 92 shares during the period.
-Institutional investors own 80.36% of the company’s stock.
+A number of other large investors have also recently made changes to their positions in COP.
+Bank Julius Baer & Co.
+Ltd Zurich boosted its holdings in shares of ConocoPhillips by 97,756.1% in the second quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 1,354,810,556 shares of the energy producer’s stock worth $140,371,922,000 after buying an additional 1,353,426,064 shares during the last quarter.
+Moneta Group Investment Advisors LLC boosted its holdings in shares of ConocoPhillips by 98,832.5% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 8,584,373 shares of the energy producer’s stock worth $1,012,956,000 after buying an additional 8,575,696 shares during the last quarter.
+Morgan Stanley boosted its holdings in shares of ConocoPhillips by 26.6% in the fourth quarter.
+Morgan Stanley now owns 16,647,723 shares of the energy producer’s stock worth $1,964,432,000 after buying an additional 3,497,750 shares during the last quarter.
+Cowa LLC lifted its holdings in ConocoPhillips by 6,475.2% during the first quarter.
+Cowa LLC now owns 2,375,224 shares of the energy producer’s stock valued at $2,383,000 after purchasing an additional 2,339,100 shares in the last quarter.
+Finally, Two Sigma Investments LP lifted its holdings in ConocoPhillips by 794.6% during the first quarter.
+Two Sigma Investments LP now owns 2,313,596 shares of the energy producer’s stock valued at $229,532,000 after purchasing an additional 2,054,974 shares in the last quarter.
+80.36% of the stock is currently owned by institutional investors.

 ConocoPhillips Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Friday, December 1st.
-Shareholders of record on Tuesday, November 14th were issued a $0.58 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, December 1st.
+Stockholders of record on Tuesday, November 14th were issued a dividend of $0.58 per share.
 The ex-dividend date of this dividend was Monday, November 13th.
-This represents a $2.32 dividend on an annualized basis and a yield of 1.99%.
-This is a positive change from ConocoPhillips’s previous quarterly dividend of $0.51.
-ConocoPhillips’s dividend payout ratio (DPR) is presently 25.36%.
+This represents a $2.32 annualized dividend and a dividend yield of 1.99%.
+This is an increase from ConocoPhillips’s previous quarterly dividend of $0.51.
+ConocoPhillips’s dividend payout ratio is 25.36%.

 Wall Street Analyst Weigh In

-COP has been the subject of a number of research reports.
-Truist Financial upped their price objective on shares of ConocoPhillips from $151.00 to $160.00 and gave the stock a “buy” rating in a research note on Monday, September 18th.
-Susquehanna decreased their price target on shares of ConocoPhillips from $153.00 to $152.00 and set a “positive” rating for the company in a research report on Wednesday, October 18th.
-StockNews.com started coverage on shares of ConocoPhillips in a research report on Thursday, October 5th.
-They set a “hold” rating for the company.
-Morgan Stanley increased their price target on shares of ConocoPhillips from $124.00 to $125.00 and gave the company an “overweight” rating in a research report on Monday, October 2nd.
-Finally, Raymond James decreased their price target on shares of ConocoPhillips from $146.00 to $140.00 and set a “strong-buy” rating for the company in a research report on Friday.
-Seven research analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average price target of $135.45.
+Several research firms have recently commented on COP.
+StockNews.com began coverage on shares of ConocoPhillips in a report on Thursday, October 5th.
+They issued a “hold” rating on the stock.
+UBS Group lowered their target price on shares of ConocoPhillips from $149.00 to $138.00 and set a “buy” rating on the stock in a report on Thursday, December 14th.
+Royal Bank of Canada boosted their price target on shares of ConocoPhillips from $130.00 to $135.00 and gave the stock an “outperform” rating in a research report on Tuesday, November 14th.
+Susquehanna reduced their price target on shares of ConocoPhillips from $153.00 to $152.00 and set a “positive” rating on the stock in a research report on Wednesday, October 18th.
+Finally, Erste Group Bank upgraded shares of ConocoPhillips from a “hold” rating to a “buy” rating in a research report on Friday, September 8th.
+Seven equities research analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average price target of $135.45.

 About ConocoPhillips